Australian Native Plants List, Hedges, Screens, Grasses & Ground Covers

 Every Australian garden needs some Kangaroo paws.

 Their iconic brilliantly coloured flower sitting atop tall stems and their strappy green leaves make them an ideal choice for mass plantings, ground cover, and border plantings.

-The Ozbreed range of Kangaroo Paws is bred for excellent Ink Spot resistance and drought and frost tolerance.
+The Ozbreed range of Kangaroo Paw plants are bred for excellent Ink Spot resistance and drought and frost tolerance.